FREQUENTLY ASKED QUESTIONS

 If you register online and you did not receive confirmation it means that you are not logged into our system and you are not actually registered.

 The recommendation would be $25-$30.
 Please be aware there is no camp bank.
 Campers are responsible for the money they bring.
-The camp snack bar is open daily and some campers like to order pizza for a night snack.
+The camp snack bar is open daily and some campers will have the opportunity to order pizza for a night snack.

 Campers are welcome to bring cell phones (to be used in the dorms only).
 At all of our sites, there are no "land line" phones in the dorms.

 Any balance may be mailed at least 14 days in advance of camp to: Ralph Lundy Soccer Academy, 3134 Ball Ct., Mt.
 Pleasant, SC 29466-8008.
 Final payment at check-in is an option.

 There is essentially none.
 We give every camper a full day of soccer training - nearly ten hours a day.
 This is a camp for serious soccer players who want to improve

 Each day begins with a technical training session dedicated to teaching the proper techniques of dribbling, passing & receiving, controlling with various surfaces, heading, etc. These sessions will be completed on a blacktop where the player is challenged with the speed of play and the ability to control the ball.
 During these sessions the camper will absolutely wear the ball out with touches.
 We feel this is an extremely unique style that greatly benefits each player involved.
 Goalkeepers will go with the goalkeeper coaches to attend a field session working on the techniques specialized to their own unique position.